 Pit 6 is located at 4.6 mile on the B Road across from Site E. The quarry produced rock for construction of the B Road in 1987.
 Reclamation materials were hauled to the site from Site 23 and the 920 facility during various construction seasons.
 Monitoring of surface drainage from the pit access ramp indicates no significant influence from the pit walls or stored material.
 Reclamation materials will be used to reclaim other mine facilities.
 Approximately 3,800 cubic yards of reclamation materials from the backslope of Site 23 were hauled and stored at Pit 6 in 2007.
 Reclamation material (6,500 cy) from the top of Site E was hauled to Pit 6 in 2009.
 Water quality at the storm water sampling site at Pit 6 showed increases in total lead and zinc in 2009, potentially attributable to hauling the reclamation materials from Site E to Pit 6.
 Since 2010, lead and zinc levels have returned to within historical levels at this site.
-The elevated lead levels shown on the graph in 2013 and 2014 are the result of analytical error in which the incorrect MDL was used for the analyses.
-The actual results were non-detect, but are plotted on the figure at one-half the MDL.
-Lead levels in 2017 were non-detect at a MDL of $0.1~\mu g/L$ .
+Lead levels have been non-detect at a MDL of 0.1 μ g/L for the previous 2 years of sampling.